Conrad the Sailor: Innovation

 Animator John McGrew first used match cuts in this short where different objects in separate scenes have the same basic shape, with McGrew giving the example of a gun and a cloud.

 Home media

-Conrad the Sailor is available on the Looney Tunes Golden Collection: Volume 4 Disc 4.
+Conrad the Sailor is available on the Looney Tunes Golden Collection: Volume 4 Disc 4, and on the Looney Tunes Collector's Vault: Volume 3 Disc 2.